Oracle Idiosyncrasies

 18. ALTER DATABASE (CLOSE | DISMOUNT)

-From time to time you see messages on public forums or Metalink that complain about problems with alter database close (or close normal) as if it were a legitimate SQL command.
+From time to time you see messages on public forums or Oracle Support that complain about problems with alter database close (or close normal) as if it were a legitimate SQL command.
 My test on Oracle 8.1.7.0 and 9.0.1.1.1 indicate that this command completes "correctly" with feedback "Database altered" and apparently leaves the database in mounted stage (v$database.open_mode = 'MOUNTED').
 But after that you can't alter database open, which would return ORA-1531 ("a database already open by the instance").
 So you have to shutdown which returns ORA-1109 ("database not open").
 After that, startup works fine and everything is back to normal.

-The moral of the story is that, just because you see ALTER DATABASE CLOSE NORMAL in alert.log doesn't mean it's a SQL command you can use.
+So just because you see ALTER DATABASE CLOSE NORMAL in alert.log doesn't mean it's a SQL command you can use.
 In fact there's never been this command in Oracle documentation SQL Reference (checked in SQL Reference for Oracle7 and later versions).
 The only place in documentation as well as the message file oraus.msg you can find ALTER DATABASE CLOSE is ORA-1093 and ORA-1094.
 I think having these two errors is misleading.
 Other things Oracle can do internally but we cannot are ALTER DATABASE DISMOUNT, SELECT PIECE FROM SYS.IDL_SB4$ (seen in v$sql or SQL trace).

 19. LOG_ARCHIVE_DEST_n LOCATION Syntax